 Google Play Store is the heart and soul of Android.
 It’s been an integral part of the platform since the beginning and an irreplaceable puzzle piece bringing the well-known user experience with millions of available apps.
 However, the significance of the Google Play Store makes even small issues quite troublesome.
 Users reported that Google Play Store keeps crashing on Android 12.

-If you are among affected users, try to solve the problem by following the steps we provided below.
+If you are among the affected users, try to solve the problem by following the steps we provided below.

 Table of contents: